From RAG to Agentic RAG for Faithful Islamic Question Answering: Experiments

-\paragraph{Evaluation on \dataset.} We evaluate all model variants on \dataset.
-Throughout the paper, we report \%Correct as the primary performance measure (Tables~\ref{tab:leaderboard}--\ref{tab:ablation}) under this grading protocol, and we analyze label distributions (Correct/Incorrect/Not Attempted) to characterize failure modes and abstention tendencies across model variants.
-For full label distributions, please see Table~\ref{tab:res_NC}.
-Because \dataset{} relies on an LLM-as-a-judge protocol, we explicitly assess grader reliability rather than assuming it.
-We calibrate the grader against human judgments on a held-out bilingual subset ($N=200$, balanced by Arabic/English and difficulty) and report agreement statistics: human--LLM agreement is 79\%, and inter-annotator agreement is measured using Cohen’s $\kappa$ ($\kappa=0.51$).
-This analysis is noteworthy in multilingual settings: recent evidence shows that multilingual LLM judges can be inconsistent across languages, with only moderate inter-judge agreement on average and substantial variance by language and task \citep{fu-liu-2025-reliable}.
+As our evaluation relies on an LLM-as-a-judge setup, hence, assessing the judge against human annotation is essential for establishing the reliability of the evaluation.
+We evaluate the judge on a held-out bilingual subset of 200 instances, balanced across Arabic and English as well as difficulty levels, and report agreement statistics.
+The human--LLM agreement reaches 79\%, while inter-annotator agreement, measured with Cohen's $\kappa$, is 0.51.
+This analysis is noteworthy in multilingual settings.
+Recent evidence shows that multilingual LLM judges can be inconsistent across languages, with only moderate inter-judge agreement on average and demonstrate substantial variance by language and task \citep{fu-liu-2025-reliable}.